wolfswolke/AES_API/README.md

 # AES_API
 API for hosting Unreal Engine PAK Encryption keys.

-This tool was made with FModel in mind but the FModel integration is not finished yet.
+This tool was made with FModel in mind.
+Please read the guide below to use it.

 The API is hosted at: https://aes.zkwolf.com/